ogorfti/1337-Piscine/README.md

 ## About 1337 Piscine:

-This project is a programming bootcamp concerning 1337 school, it lasts roughly 4 weeks, working 7 days a week, day and night. (error 404 sleep will never be found) These bootcamp covers the basics of programming so there's no need to have any experience at all.
-People will try and will fail, over and over again.
-This trial-and-error process is necessary in order to find solutions to different problems that once thought impossible.
-People learn in groups with other students, without teachers.
-It can be done, and it works.
+This programming bootcamp, conducted by 1337 School, lasted for four intensive weeks with seven days of work per week.
+Sleep was a rare luxury during this program, as we worked day and night to cover the basics of programming.
+Although no prior experience was required, participants were constantly challenged with trial-and-error processes to solve difficult problems.
+Working in groups, we learned from our peers without any formal teachers.
+It was tough, but ultimately rewarding as we developed our skills and tackled problems that once seemed impossible.

 > If you're going through hell, keep going. ― Winston Churchill